Despite media stock beat down, Disney stands tall with U.S. funds

-U.S. media stocks have taken an indiscriminate beating this week, but many big fund managers still like entertainment conglomerate Walt Disney Co (DIS.N) while turning negative for the long term on Discovery Communications (DISCA.O), owner of several niche television franchises.
+Aug 6 U.S. media stocks have taken an indiscriminate beating this week, but many big fund managers still like entertainment conglomerate Walt Disney Co while turning negative for the long term on Discovery Communications, owner of several niche television franchises.

 Shares of leading media stocks slid again on Thursday as investors sorted winners and losers.
 Television advertising has been drying up as consumers downsize or eliminate expensive cable TV packages and watch more programs on mobile devices.

-Along with 7.7 million shares of Viacom Inc (VIAB.O) spread between those two funds, Yacktman owns about 30 million shares of Twenty-First Century Fox (FOXA.O), down about 22 percent for the year.
+Along with 7.7 million shares of Viacom Inc spread between those two funds, Yacktman owns about 30 million shares of Twenty-First Century Fox, down about 22 percent for the year.
 Viacom is off 22 percent this week and down nearly 45 percent over the past 12 months.
 Yacktman did not respond to a request for comment.

 Shares of Disney are off nearly 10 percent this week amid concerns that its leading sports channel franchise ESPN is losing subscribers.
 Disney Chairman and Chief Executive Jeff Iger admitted to "modest losses" during a conference call with analysts and investors this week.
 But he said cable packages are not dead and ESPN will still be the centerpiece of any offering.